andresjesse/simple-firestore-hooks/Readme.md

 ## Usage

-This guide covers usage with Expo/React Native.
-If you want to use on web, the hooks probably will work without changes.
-The `useFirebase` hook (base for the other ones), otherwise, can require a little change to remove the AsyncStorage persistency.
-You can check a working web code in the branch [firebase-v9](https://github.com/andresjesse/simple-firestore-hooks/tree/firebase-v9), it uses an old version of this code and work(ed) well on React JS.
+This guide covers usage with Expo/React Native for Android and iOS only.

+*Usage on web in possible for learning purposes*, however, the `useFirebase` hook (base for the other ones) is not fully functional and throws an error when page is reloaded.
+Feel free to try, you will need to go back to login page ("/") after each reload.
+This error occurs because useFirebase initialization is async, when browser reloads the page it does now await firebase init before useCollection, useDocument and useAuth calls.
+If you re-do navigation from root page it will work fine.
+You can check a fully working web code in the branch [firebase-v9](https://github.com/andresjesse/simple-firestore-hooks/tree/firebase-v9), it uses an old version of this code and work(ed) well on React JS.

 1. Copy [firebase](expo-example/firebase/) folder to your project;